Kiddush levana: Mizrahi

 Blessing the Moon (1866) is based on Ben Oliel's description.

 According to Eliezer Papo (1785–1828), one should ritually bathe before Kiddush levana; others say that one should wash their hands.
-Papo also writes that one should recite Jer.
-10:11, Ps.
-18:31, and Is.
+Papo also writes that one should recite Is.
 30:26.
-In 1859, Haim Palachi said to look at oneself in the mirror, give three coins to charity, look at someone named Isaac, and say "Isaac, Isaac, Isaac".
+In 1859, Haim Palachi said that a man reciting Kiddush levana should clutch his heart with both hands, look at himself in the mirror, give three coins to charity, look at someone named Isaac, and say "Isaac, Isaac, Isaac".
 Among the Bene Israel, "it was once customary to throw nutshells, candle stubs, and Sabjir leaves at the moon [during Kiddush levana].
 A silver or gold coin would be held up toward the moon and then kept in a box as a good-luck charm".
-Chaim Yosef David Azulai (1724–1806) writes that one should meditate on the acronym "YAHDWNHY" while responding "Amen" to Kiddush levana, but according to Elijah Suleiman Mini (1818–1899), one should have in mind "Emet".
-Yosef Hayyim (1835–1909) composed a piyyut for Kiddush levana, Simhu na bevirkat halevana.
+Chaim Yosef David Azulai (1724–1806) writes that one should meditate on the acronym "YAHDWNHY" while responding "Amen" to Kiddush levana, but according to Elijah Suleiman Mini (1818–1899), one should have in mind "Emet"; some prayerbooks include extensive Lurianic kavanot.
+Yosef Hayyim (1835–1909) recommended enjoying a festive meal before Kiddush levana, and composed a piyyut to be sung on the occasion, Simhu na bevirkat halevana.